 Tham Jang Cave, Ban Huai Ngai village

 Vang Vieng – Luang Prabang.
-We explore the famous caves of Tham Jang this morning and visit Ban Huai Ngai village before travelling north to the enchanting Luang Prabang.
+We explore the famous caves of Tham Jang this morning, where local people hid during a Chinese invasion in the early 19th Century.
+Then we get a taste of local life at Ban Huai Ngai village before travelling north to enchanting Luang Prabang.

 Overnight: Luang Prabang | Breakfast